 Possible Reasons For Mucous In Toddler’s Poop

-You don't say if your daughter lacked appetite due to illness or due to her constipation.
-If she was ill, her stools can very well be mucousy due to a cold
+You don’t say if your daughter lacked appetite due to illness or due to her constipation.
+If she was ill, her stools can very well be mucousy due to a cold, for example.

-Poor appetite can of course lead to constipation since the child eats, and possibly also drinks less.
+Poor appetite can of course lead to constipation since the child eats less, and possibly also drinks less than usual.

 The intestines then produce a mucousy slime to help get the blockage out.

 If the constipation or illness is now gone and your daughter is back to eating normal portions, her poop should also be back to normal within a couple of days.
 However, if you don’t know what caused her constipation, you’ll need to figure it out to be able to avoid it going forward.